marcoulakis/marcoulakis/README.md

 ### What I'm working on 👨‍💻

-🌐 I've been developing react-native mobile apps as a freelancer
+📱 I've been developing react-native mobile apps as a freelancer 🌐 I've been also developing backend services in node.js and python

 ### Find me elsewhere 🌎